4tronix/Picobot/readme.txt

-MotorTest - Turns the motors Forwards, Reverse, Spin Left, Spin Right, Halt in turn Utra - Outputs the distance reading from teh Ultrasonic sensor to the Serial Monitor Runaway - Uses the Picobot library and ultrasonic sensor to avoid objects
+MotorTest - Turns the motors Forwards, Reverse, Spin Left, Spin Right, Halt in turn Utra - Outputs the distance reading from teh Ultrasonic sensor to the Serial Monitor Runaway - Uses the Picobot library and ultrasonic sensor to avoid objects LineFollower - Simple line follower script using the RGB LEDs to show direction

 Picobot Schematics
 ==================